Navezjt/sd-webui-reactor/README.md

 <a name="sdnext">If you use [SD.Next](https://github.com/vladmandic/automatic):

+1. Close (stop) your SD WebUI Server if it's running
-1. (For Windows Users) The same [1st step](#a1111) as for Automatic1111
+2. (For Windows Users) See the [1st step](#a1111) for Automatic1111 (if you followed [this steps (sec.
+VIII)](#insightfacebuild) instead - go to the Step 5)
-2. Go to `automatic\venv\Scripts` or `automatic/venv/bin`, run Terminal or Console (cmd) for that folder and type `activate`
+3. Go to (Windows)`automatic\venv\Scripts` or (MacOS/Linux)`automatic/venv/bin`, run Terminal or Console (cmd) for that folder and type `activate`
-3. Run `pip install insightface==0.7.3`
+4. Run `pip install insightface==0.7.3`
-4. Run SD.Next, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-reactor` in the "Install from URL" tab and click "Install"
+5. Run SD.Next, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-reactor` in the "Install from URL" tab and click "Install"
-5. Please, wait for several minutes until the installation process will be finished
+6. Please, wait for several minutes until the installation process will be finished
-6. Check the last message in your SD.Next Console:
+7. Check the last message in your SD.Next Console:
 * If you see the message "--- PLEASE, RESTART the Server! ---" - so, do it, stop the Server (CTRL+C or CMD+C) and start it again - or just go to the "Installed" tab (*if you have any other Roop-based extension enabled - disable it, otherwise this extension won't work*), click "Restart the UI"
-7. Stop SD.Next, go to the `automatic\extensions\sd-webui-reactor` directory - if you see there `models\roop` folder with the file `inswapper_128.onnx`, just move the file to the `automatic\models\roop` folder
+8. Stop SD.Next, go to the `automatic\extensions\sd-webui-reactor` directory - if you see there `models\roop` folder with the file `inswapper_128.onnx`, just move the file to the `automatic\models\roop` folder
-8. Run your SD.Next WebUI and enjoy!
+9. Run your SD.Next WebUI and enjoy!

 <a name="colab">If you use [Cagliostro Colab UI](https://github.com/Linaqruf/sd-notebook-collection):